koshy123/IPC-Philly/README.md

 ## Overview
-IPC-Philly is a small, local, cultural, and religious organization.
-Upon hearing that the previous member who ran their website had not maintained it, and thus it was taken down, I offered to help build a new site from scratch using my knowledge in React.js, Node.js, HTML, and CSS.
 The goal of the site is to provide information about their organization, similar to a business website or a charity's website.
 There is also a backend for new users to submit a contact form, which utilizes nodemailer.